ttrouill/complex/README.md

 git clone https://github.com/ttrouill/complex.git
 ```

-The code dependends on downhill ( https://github.com/lmjohns3/downhill ),
+The code dependends on [downhill](https://github.com/lmjohns3/downhill),
 a theano based Stochastic Gradient Descent implementation.

 Install it, along with other dependencies with: